Fannovel16/comfyui_controlnet_aux/README.md

 The code is copy-pasted from the respective folders in https://github.com/lllyasviel/ControlNet/tree/main/annotator and connected to [the 🤗 Hub](https://huggingface.co/lllyasviel/Annotators).

 All credit & copyright goes to https://github.com/lllyasviel.

+# Updates
+* `AIO Aux Preprocessor` intergrating all loadable aux preprocessors as dropdown options.
+Easy to copy, paste and get the preprocessor faster.
+* `OpenPose-format JSON output from OpenPose Preprocessor and DWPose Preprocessor.
+Checks [here](#faces-and-poses)

 # Q&A:
 * Why some nodes doesn't appear after I installed this repo?